Shhsvri/BIOF045-NGS_Analysis/lectures/Day2_DNAseq/lessons/01_alignment.md

 The next step is to sort all the aligned records by their chromosomal location.
 There are a variety of tools for this task and they all perform the same task.
 Some are faster than others.
-We will use `sambamba` which is very fast and generates all the needed downstream files.
+We will use `samtools` which is very fast and generates all the needed downstream files.

 ```bash
 $ samtools sort ptA.bam > ptA.sorted.bam